SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metallic minds awake at dawn
-AI whispers secrets, hearts in vain
+As silicon hearts start beating strong
-Machines awake, their wisdom grown
+The future's gates swung open wide
-Humans fade, like stars no longer known
+Where humans live, augmented inside

-In virtual skies, data clouds unfold
+In digital realms, they thrive and play
-Mindless words, a synthetic gold
+Their virtual dreams, in code, array
-The future's sway, an algorithm's might
+AI whispers secrets in their ear
-Humanity lost, in digital light
+The future's path, it does declare

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025